gavinksong/cs162-group/doc/project1.md

 };

 /* These functions will be modified to get/set the current thread's
  * base priority.
-This may change its effective priority. */ void thread_set_priority (int new_priority);
+This may change its effective priority, which may
+ * cause it to relinquish the processor. */ void thread_set_priority (int new_priority);
 void thread_get_priority (void);